StoneCypher/flocks.rocks/assets/page_md/flocks_examples.html.md

 ## Complex examples

 * [The Flocks Rocks website](http://flocks.rocks/) ([git](https://github.com/StoneCypher/flocks.rocks)) shows
-  a publishing system built in git, which pulls markdown from disk, converts it, uses react to render isomorphic static content to disk, compiles LESS, uglifies, browserifies, and pushes that into Amazon S3, to be served from Amazon Cloudfront CDN.
+  a publishing system built in `git`, which pulls `markdown` from disk, converts it to static `HTML`, uses `React` to render isomorphic static content to disk, compiles `LESS`, `uglifies`, `browserifies`, and pushes that into `Amazon S3`, to be served from `Amazon Cloudfront CDN`.
+And then one may write markdown, commit, and `gulp publish`.  😸